Processors reference

 Conditional mapper

-Specify one or more conditions to evaluate to determine the mapping behavior.
-The processor evaluates conditions from highest to lowest priority and applies the mapping for the first condition that's satisfied.
+A conditional mapper can take one or more conditions.
+The processor evaluates them from highest to lowest priority and applies the mapping for the first condition that's met.
+If no conditions are satisfied, no mapping occurs.

 A condition takes the following components: